0xmoei/pingpong-mining/README.md

 >
 > 2- Claim a daily mLPT & mGRT token faucet on Holesky Network in `Points` tab
 >
-> 3- You can do `Boost Your Rewards` section to increase your daily faucet
+> 3- You can do the tasks in `Boost Your Rewards` section to increase your daily faucet
 >
 > 4- Bridge tokens to MorphL2: https://app.pingpong.build/bridge
 >